NamitaMalik/Lazy-Loading-with-Angular2-Routing/README.md

 }
 ```

-As you can see above, we have to anchor tags for navigation - one takes us to `tasks` page and another one takes us to `users` page.
+As you can see above, we have two anchor tags for navigation - one takes us to `tasks` page and another one takes us to `users` page.
 You can see `routerLink` property here which has a string path.

 Let's see `TasksModule`: